 Acetadryl Side Effects

-Note: This page contains information about the side effects of acetaminophen / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Acetadryl.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Acetadryl.

 For Healthcare Professionals

 The most commonly reported adverse reactions which are also related to use are drowsiness or sleepiness.[Ref]